cybercitizen7/Ps1jacker/README.md

 ######  DISCLAIMER:
 Please do not use this tool for illegal activities.
 This tools should be used by pentesters to ease the generation of payload for COM Hijacking technique.
+If you intend to use this tool in presentations / demonstrations, please include the developers information.

 ######  TEST 1: